-Have you had issues with applications misbehaving in iOS 7?
+Have you had issues with applications misbehaving in iOS 8?
 You’re not alone.
 Apple has continued to release software updates to remedy issues with iOS, with the last few releases including numerous bug fixes.
 It doesn’t seem as if its been enough to bring the stability of previous releases.
-Apple has already started beta testing iOS 7.1.
-The instability seems higher with this release than in the past, likely due to the major changes ushered in with iOS 7.
-If you’ve experienced problems with apps that lock up or buggy, you can force quit apps in iOS 7.
+If you’ve experienced problems with apps that lock up or buggy, you can force quit apps in iOS 8.

 If you are within an app that has crashed and does not respond to touch, take the following steps to force quit the offending app.